-1. First Incident: Teacher will instruct student to put away the device and a warning referral will be issued.

-2. Second Incident: Teacher will send the student to the office for the device to be held until the end of the day.
-A referral (detention) will be issued.

-3. Third Incident: Teacher will send the student to the office for the device to be picked up by a parent.
+- 1. First Incident: Teacher will instruct student to put away the device and a warning referral will be issued.
+Teacher will contact the parent/guardian(s) of the student. - 2.
+Second Incident: Teacher will send the student to the office for the device to be held until the end of the day.
+A referral (detention) will be issued. - 3.
+Third Incident: Teacher will send the student to the office for the device to be picked up by a parent.
 A referral (detention) will be issued and the student's BYOT privileges will be revoked.